GIDSOpenStandaarden/GIDS-HTI-Protocol/HTI.md

  * RelatedPerson
  * Person

-We advise to use the Person type if unsure about the resource type of the `for` field.
+In most cases, tasks will be assigned to `Patients`.
+We advise to use the `Person` type if unsure about the resource type of the `for` field.

-Please note that the [3rd party launches](#3rd-party-launches) profile supports launches to tasks that are owned by other persons than the person referred to by the `for` field by making use of the `owner` field.

 #### Configuration and storage requirements
 The portal has the following storage and/or configuration requirements: